 For cybersecurity professionals, understanding identity segmentation concepts and best practices is crucial to reducing risk and protecting an organization’s digital assets.
 When implemented correctly, identity segmentation reduces the likelihood of data compromise due to compromised credentials or insider threats by restricting lateral movement across the network.
 It allows security teams to enforce the principle of least privilege and “need to know” access for users and services.

 Identity segmentation requires carefully analyzing user behavior and their interactions with different systems and resources to determine appropriate groupings and access levels.
 While complex to implement, identity segmentation is one of the most effective strategies for limiting the attack surface and hardening defenses.
-For any organization, identity is the new perimeter – and segmentation is key to controlling access and defending the digital fortress.
+For any organization, identity is the new perimeter – and segmentation is key to controlling access and increasing overall identity security.

 The core components of identity segmentation include: